Our Biophilic Community

 Roy Leighton MPhil (Cantab) FRSA

-Founding Director of Positive Peace Cambridge, a social enterprise to support schools in the U.K. and internationally to address the issues of direct and institutional violence and build a culture of peacebuilding.
+Founding Director of Positive Peace Cambridge.
 Founding Director of Undiscovered Country, an arts lead training company supporting learning and change explored through science, specifically: neurology, psychology, mythology, sociology and 'self-organising' systems.

 Roy keeps us connected and vital with his passionate wisdom and extensive knowledge on the science of life.
 He has supported the building of our teacher training program.